 Once you’ve highlighted an area, add a note to it by right-clicking and selecting “Open pop-up note.”

+Sticky Notes are great for general comments to various areas without highlighting.
+Just select the sticky note tool, and click where you want to place the note.
 Now you’ll see a little window pop up, where you can type your comments.
 When you’re done, the note will close; just click on the speech bubble to bring it up again.

 The Designer’s Side of the Process

 Every time you add a comment, use one of the drawing tools, or highlight text, a note appears in the comments list.
 This box can be found on the right side of your screen, underneath the various markup tools.
 Each comment has a checkbox, allowing it to be marked as complete or incomplete.
-This makes an easy to-do list for your designer, and keeps them from missing any small comments.
+This makes an easy to-do list for your designer and keeps them from missing any small comments.
 If they have concerns, they can add comments of their own, and send the document back for further review.